quickdon/DeltaMol/README.md

 be omitted when a source dataset only provides energies.
 Files stored as NPZ, NPY, JSON, YAML, or Torch checkpoints are recognised automatically based on the extension, and the CLI exposes `--dataset-format` to override auto-detection when necessary.
+The loader understands MD-style `.npz` archives where a single atomic-number array or per-atom force frame is shared across a trajectory; the array is broadcast across all coordinate frames so you can load MD trajectories without reshaping them.
+Dataset paths can point to either a single file, a directory of supported files, or a space-separated list of paths; all matching datasets are loaded and concatenated to simplify training across multiple molecules at once.
 If a dataset uses different field names you can map them to the canonical keys directly on the command line:

 ```bash
 python -m deltamol.main train-baseline data.json \